-- explicit packet-oriented delivery (not stream-oriented) - sequenced delivery of user messages within multiple streams, with an option for order-of-arrival delivery of individual user messages, - optional multiplexing of user messages into SCTP datagrams, - network-level fault tolerance through support of multi-homing at either or both ends of an association, - resistance to flooding and masquerade attacks, and - data segmentation to conform to discovered path MTU size
+explicit packet-oriented delivery (not stream-oriented)

+- sequenced delivery of user messages within multiple streams, with an option for order-of-arrival delivery of individual user messages, - optional multiplexing of user messages into SCTP datagrams, - network-level fault tolerance through support of multi-homing at either or both ends of an association, - resistance to flooding and masquerade attacks, and - data segmentation to conform to discovered path MTU size.

 There are scenarios without redundancy requirements and scenarios in which redundancy is supported below the transport layer.
-In these cases, the SCTP functions above MAY NOT be a requirement and TCP can be used as the underlying common transport protocol.
+In these cases, the SCTP functions above MAY be determined to not be required and TCP MAY be used as the underlying common transport protocol.

-1.3.2 Support for the management of SCTP associations between the SG and ASPs $\,$
+1.3.2.
+Support for the Management of SCTP Associations between the SG and ASPs

-The IUA layer at the SG maintains the availability state of all dynamically registered remote ASPs, in order to manage the SCTP Associations and the traffic between the SG and ASPs.
-As well, the active/inactive state of remote ASP(s) are also maintained.
+The IUA layer at the SG maintains the availability state of all dynamically registered remote ASPs, in order to manage the SCTP associations and the traffic between the SG and ASPs.
+As well, the active/inactive states of remote ASP(s) are maintained.
 Active ASPs are those currently receiving traffic from the SG.

 The IUA layer MAY be instructed by local management to establish an SCTP association to a peer IUA node.
-This can be achieved using the M-SCTP ESTABLISH primitive to request, indicate and confirm the establishment of an SCTP association with a peer IUA node.
+This can be achieved using the M-SCTP ESTABLISH primitive to request, indicate, and confirm the establishment of an SCTP association with a peer IUA node.